Type choices :

 2. Standards for camping units

 2.1.
-Issuing an identity card
+Issuance of an identity card

 2.2.
 Personal information